 On a related note, velcro is a great way to deter pickpockets, and so I usually have velcro sewn into my back pants pockets whenever I’m in Brazil, as I go out samba and forró dancing a lot and this is an easy way to protect valuables.
 A clothing repair shop will often charge about 10 reais (~USD $3) for the service and do a great job.

 Good merino wool travel socks dry quickly if you have to resort to washing them by hand in the sink (laundromats can be very expensive in Brazil).
 And even if you do happen to wear them through a few sweaty samba evenings without washing, they still don’t stink because the material inhibits bacteria.
-We wear and quite like the Darn Tough socks for women and men.
+We wear and quite like the Darn Tough socks for womenandmen.
 See even more options at the Darn Tough site.

 Update: After several years of serious round-the-world travel use, my Darn Tough socks have held up great (better than any others I own).
 They’re possibly my favorite article of clothing; I go Brazilian dancing a lot and need to keep my feet happy.

-Flip Flops/Sandalssnag a pair online from Havaianas directly — in fact the website selection is better than what you’ll find in most Havaianas stores in Brazil.
+Havaianas are famous and wonderful, and you don’t have to wait until you get to Brazil to snag a pair online from Havaianas directly — in fact the website selection is better than what you’ll find in most Havaianas stores in Brazil.
 And Amazon or Zappos have them too of course.

 But if you really enjoy flip-flop shopping then you can wait and find your nearest shop to snag some in Brazil.
 There are also other famous Brazilian-made shoes though I’ve had issues with the quality in general; for really good shoes I wouldn’t buy Brazilian.